alissatroiano/Dash/README.md

 - I obtained information about project dependencies and what they do from, [Inserting and Reading MongoDB Documents from a Python Flask API](https://medium.com/swlh/inserting-and-reading-mongodb-documents-from-a-python-flask-api-4fa7be61e45).

 - I proofread and corrected this documentation with [Grammarly]((https://app.grammarly.com/).

+- I referenced this [GitHub repository](https://github.com/Code-Institute-Submissions/STEPLADD3R-data-centric-development-project/blob/master/test_app.py) as a starting point for automated testing with Python.